-Element Required Optional Description log-filename Required Specifies the name of the log file.
-The full address of the filename is required. logging-enabled Optional Indicates whether or not the log writer is set for either the ManagedConnectionFactory or ManagedConnection.
+Optional Indicates whether or not the log writer is set for either the ManagedConnectionFactory or ManagedConnection.
 If this element is set to true, output generated from either the ManagedConnectionFactory or ManagedConnection will be sent to the file specified by the log-filename element.
 Failure to specify this value will result in WebLogic Server using its defined default value.
-Value Range: true false Default Value: false

-Element Required Optional Description rotation-type Optional Sets the file rotation type.
-Values are bySize, byName, none • bySize-When the log file reaches the size that you specify in file-size-limit, the server renames the file as FileName.n. • byName-At each time interval that you specify in file-time-span, the server renames the file as FileName.n.
+Value Range: true false Default Value: false Optional Sets the file rotation type.
+Values are bySize, byTIme, none bySize-When the log file reaches the size that you specify in file-size-limit, the server renames the file as FileName.n. ■ byTIme-At each time interval that you specify in file-time-span, the server renames the file as FileName.n.
 After the server renames a file, subsequent messages accumulate in a new file with the name that you specified in log-filename. none-Messages accumulate in a single file.
 You must erase the contents of the file when the size is unwieldy.
-Default Value: bySize

-Element Required Optional Description number-of-files-limited Optional Specifies whether the number of files that this server instance creates to store old messages should be limited.
+Default Value: bySize Optional Specifies whether the number of files that this server instance creates to store old messages should be limited.
 (Requires that you specify a rotation-type of bySize).
 After the server reaches this limit, it overwrites the oldest file.
 If you do not enable this option, the server creates new files indefinitely and you must clean up these files as you require.
 If you enable number-of-files-limited by setting it to true, the server refers to your rotationType variable to determine how to rotate the log file.
 Rotate means that you override your existing file instead of creating a new file.
 If you specify false for number-of-files-limited, the server creates numerous log files rather than overriding the same one.
-Value Range: true false Default Value: false file-count Optional The maximum number of log files that the server creates when it rotates the log.
+Value Range: true false Default Value: false Optional The maximum number of log files that the server creates when it rotates the log.
 This number does not include the file that the server uses to store current messages.
 (Requires that you enable number-of-files-limited.)
-Default Value: 7 file-size-limit Optional The size that triggers the server to move log messages to a separate file.
-(Requires that you specify a rotation-type of bySize.)
-After the log file reaches the specified minimum size, the next time the server checks the file size, it will rename the current log file as FileName.n and create a new one to store subsequent messages.
-Default Value: 500
+Optional